jamesshore/lets_play_tdd/readme.txt

 The icons in the icons/ folder are Copyright © Yusuke Kamiyamane.
 All rights reserved.
 Licensed under a Creative Commons Attribution 3.0 license.
 Find the icons at http://p.yusukekamiyamane.com/.
 Used in this application: the Diagona Icons set.

+This project uses the MiGLayout library, which may be found at http://www.miglayout.com/ and is licensed under the BSD and GPL licenses.